UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-22-notes-lecture1.md

 **Robert, C. (2007) The Bayesian Choice.** An excellent textbook, especially for the theoretically foundations of Bayesian statistics.
 Also covers many practical topics.
 Most relevant to this course are chapters 2, 3.1-3.3, 4.1-4.2.

 **van der Vaart, A.W.
 (1998) Asymptotic Statistics.** Chapter 10 contains a formal treatment of the asymptotic properties of parametric Bayesian procedures.
 Note that a different treatment is needed for non-parametric Bayesian procedures.
-We will come back to this issue next week.